BIO 156 - Introduction to Organismal Biology and Ecology

 Principles of biology with an emphasis on the diversity of life, the structure and function of plants and animals, and general ecological principles.
 The laboratory features activities and experiments that reinforce the concepts presented in lecture.
-This course is the second in a two-semester sequence in introductory biology for science majors or science-interested students.
+This course is one of two foundation courses in introductory biology for science majors or science-interested students.
 This course may also fulfill a natural science elective for science-interested students.
-WR

 MCC General Education: MCC-CT - Critical Thinking (MCT), MCC-SCI - Scientific Reasoning (MSCI)